robertlestak/istio-oauth2-sso/README.md

 #### Multiple SSO Domain Support

-*NOTE: This feature is not required.
-If a single `SSODomain` object with a nil / empty `Endpoint` is provided it is assumed to be a single-domain SSO and the cookie will be set directly by the API with no additional redirects beyond redirecting the user back to the original resource.*

-`SSODomains` accepts a list of SSO Domain objects, which defines the `Domain` the SSO cookie should be set on, and `Endpoint` which exposes a SSO configuration API endpoint to set cookies on that domain.

-When a user logs in, this will iterate through the list of `SSODomains` and `307` the user to the `Endpoint` with a `?sso=[encoded-data]` Query Param containing an encrypted JSON representation of the `SSODomainConfig` object.

-It is expected that a process on the target endpoint will accept the encrypted SSO configuration, decrypt with the `SESSION_KEY`, set the proper cookie(s) on that domain, and redirect the user to the remaining SSO endpoints defined in `SSODomainConfig.SSODomains` with the properly encrypted configuration object.

 To enable, create a record on each target domain which points back to this API, and then configure the `VirtualService` for this API to listen on all supported SSO domains.

-Once the user has SSO cookies on all supported domains, they will be redirected back to their originally-requested resource.

 ### Deploy